dwyl/learn-istanbul/README.md

 learning-istanbul
 =================

-Test files used while learning the Istanbul Code Coverage tool
+Learn how to use the Istanbul JavaScript Code Coverage Tool

 - - -